mattyschell/cscl-migrate/doc/archive-migration.md

 The steps below describe our preferred archive restoration strategy.
 This strategy is not supported by the COTS software.

 See the src/py/resources directory of this repo for lists of CSCL feature classes and tables.
-Consider stupid simple generating scripts by starting with these lists and typing out the actions in "column mode" of a text editor.
+Update these resources to accomodate for different universes of CSCL data or to perform a partial archive migration.

 ### Confirm All Datasets Have a Globalid

-Objectid gets toasted on the target.
+The geodatabase does not guarantee objectid consistency during the base data migration.
 Globalids will serve as a persistent unique identifier.

 See doc\confirm-globalid.sql for helper sql.